The Double-Slit Experiment: An Introduction to Quantum Theory

 Published: 2002/2/14

-This site serves as a gateway to the world of quantum theory.
-We aim to write articles that even readers unfamiliar with physics can understand.
-We hope it sparks your interest in quantum theory.
+This site is intended as an entry point into the world of quantum theory.
+The articles are written so that even readers with little background in physics can follow them.
+I hope they spark your interest in the strange and fascinating world of quantum theory.

-In the figure above, electrons are fired toward a wall that has two slits.
-An electron either hits the wall or passes through one of the slits.
-Those that pass through strike a second wall behind it.
-What happens when many electrons pass through the slits?
-As shown in the next figure, several electrons hit the back wall.
+In the figure above, electrons are fired toward a barrier with two slits.
+Each electron either hits the barrier or passes through one of the slits.
+Electrons that pass through then strike a screen behind the barrier.
+What kind of pattern appears when many electrons pass through the slits?
+At first, as shown in the next figure, only a few individual dots appear on the screen.

 Electron distribution in the double-slit experiment

-A striped interference pattern appears in the image above.
-When we graph the electron distribution, it looks like this:
+A striped interference pattern appears on the screen.
+When the electron distribution is plotted as a graph, it looks like this:

-These stripes arise because electrons behave like waves.
-The waves passing through the two slits overlap and alternately reinforce and cancel each other—a phenomenon known as interference.
-Wave interference produces the striped pattern.
-This phenomenon is known as the double‑slit experiment.
-It is truly puzzling that electrons pass through the slits one at a time, yet still form an interference pattern.
+These stripes appear because electrons have wave-like properties.
+Waves passing through the two slits overlap, sometimes reinforcing each other and sometimes canceling each other out.
+This phenomenon is called interference, and it produces the striped pattern.
+This is the essential mystery of the double-slit experiment.
+What makes it so puzzling is that even when electrons pass through the apparatus one at a time, they still eventually form an interference pattern.

 Why Does the Interference Pattern Appear?